 - A. No potential/admitted new students (i.e. students attending Scholarship Weekend, Passports, Admitted Students Day, Orientation, etc.) are permitted in any sorority/fraternity house or sorority halls at any time during official Oglethorpe events planned for these students.
 Greek students not living on Greek Row are allowed (and urged) to host these students; however, they are not allowed to be in the Greek houses/halls.
-If a potential or new student asks to see Greek Row, members are allowed to walk them through the community to show it to them; just remember, members are not allowed to take them in any house.
-This policy also applies to Orientations (first weekend and full week of classes during Fall and Spring), during which time Greek Row will be closed to all new and incoming students until all Orientation events are completed.
+This policy also applies through the first two weeks of each semester (Fall and Spring), during which time Greek Row will be closed to all new and incoming students until all Orientation events are completed.
 Anyone or any chapter found in violation of this will be subject to disciplinary actions. - B. Minors (those under age 18) are not allowed to attend any event that contains alcohol. - C. All events must end at 2:00A on Friday and Saturday with no exception.
 Music must be turned off at 2:00am and a good faith effort must be made to send guests home.
 All guests must be gone by 2:30am.
-The same timing scheme applies with a 10:00P ending time on all other days. - D. Events are not to exceed five hours in length. - E. No events shall be permitted during finals week.
-For the purpose of this policy, finals week will begin on Dead Day and last until noon on the last day of exams. - F. Campus Safety and University Staff Members may close any event at any time.
+The same timing scheme applies with a 10:00P ending time on all other days. - D. Events are not to exceed four hours in length. - E. No events shall be permitted during finals week, or the last week of class.
+For the purpose of this policy, the last week of class is identified by Dead Day and the 7 days prior to that day. - F. Campus Safety and University Staff Members may close any event at any time.
 Greek members and event guests are expected to treat all Campus Safety and University Staff Members with respect at all times.